asinian/Gravitational_Solvers/README.md

 10. introduce phase space plots of x-v, (x-a and v-a?)
 11. plot relative distances
 12. introduce densities and sizes so that boundary conditions can be enforced
+13. tighten up the plotting routine so that you can plot more with fewer functions
+14. solve the 2bp exactly so that you can compare it to the generated plot
+15. change from a list-based approach to a array-based approach to more effectively handle large datasets
+16. figure out the annoying c.t_num + 1